Launch a Minimum Viable Product (MVP)

 There are approximately 87,000 inspections request every year in Long Beach.
 A small restaurant could go through nearly 40 inspections to bring them up to code.

 The current way residents submit their inspection requests is by leaving a voicemail -- the same voicemails that Mike checks multiple times a day.
 Three Permit Technicians like Mike will spend up to six hours a day transcribing messages.
 The city estimates that this can take 1,530 hours a year and can cost $52,000.
-Additionally, they estimate tracking and reporting of inspections can cost $49,300, totalling $101,300.
+Additionally, they estimate tracking and reporting of inspections can cost $49,300, totaling $101,300.

 The Long Beach fellowship team created an online inspections scheduling form - Inspector Gadget - to simplify the process and save the city time and resources.
 Now, instead of spending 3 minutes leaving a voicemail, you can submit a request in 30 seconds online.
 And now people like Mike spend 20 seconds hitting the print button instead of spending hours of his day with his notepad.